YunYunFan Garage Kit Guide

 Red - 1:1 magenta + yellow

-Pink - red + white
+Pink - Red + white

-Blonde - orange + white
+Blonde - Orange + white

-Orange - red + yellow
+Orange - Red + yellow

-Green - yellow + blue/cyan
+Green - Yellow + blue/cyan

 Assembly[edit]

-And that's it, now that you're finished, make a base for it, either buy the acrylic base from e2046, which is your best and cheapest option, or be like me and make it out of wood.
+And that is it.
+Now that you're finished, make a base for it, either buy the acrylic base from e2046, which is your best and cheapest option, or you can be like me and make it out of wood.
 Glue any small pieces you need with superglue, and hold any temporary pieces together with museum putty (like her bikini).
 I have since repainted her mouth a lighter color and her hair more orange.
 Just know that you can always fix/repaint things if necessary.
-I hope you find this guide useful.
-Also make sure to clean your airbrush after every session and use safety googles while doing so.

 DSC 0279.jpg